Stropharia aeruginosa

-Stropharia aeruginosa, commonly known as the verdigris agaric, is a medium-sized green, slimy woodland mushroom, found on lawns, mulch and woodland from spring to autumn.
-The edibility of this mushroom is controversial - some sources claim that it is edible, while others claim it to be poisonous, although effects are little known and its toxic constituents undescribed.
+Stropharia aeruginosa, commonly known as the blue-green stropharia, or verdigris agaric, is a medium-sized green, slimy woodland mushroom, found on lawns, mulch and woodland from spring to autumn.
+The edibility of this mushroom is controversial; some sources claim that it is edible, while others claim it to be poisonous, although effects are little known and its toxic constituents undescribed.

 Taxonomy

-The French mycologist Lucien Quélet gave it its current binomial name in 1872, after it was initially described as Agaricus aeruginosus by William Curtis in 1784.
+The French mycologist Lucien Quélet gave the species its current binomial name in 1872, after it was initially described as Agaricus aeruginosus by William Curtis in 1784.
 The Dutch mycologist Machiel Noordeloos placed it in the genus Psilocybe in 1995.
-The specific epithet aerūgǐnōsa is Latin for "covered in verdigris (copper-rust)".
+The specific epithet aerūgǐnōsa is Latin for "covered in verdigris".